 Common Questions and Answers About Disability Benefits

 Long-term disability claims are a high-stakes matter for you and the insurance company.
 A long-term disability claim is often worth far more than an SSDI claim.
 While the average SSDI benefit may pay roughly $1,300 per month, a long-term disability claim will pay you a percentage of your salary, so long as you remain eligible for benefits.
 If your long-term disability claim is successful, you may be offered a settlement by the insurance company.
 The company benefits from closing out your claim now, so it can satisfy its obligation and take it off the books.
 The insurer may even pressure you to accept a settlement offer.
 From your standpoint, you should only accept a settlement that pays you what your claim is worth.
 You are under no obligation to accept this offer.
 Sometimes, it may make sense for you to take your money now.
 Before you begin to entertain a settlement offer, you must know the value of your claim.
 An experienced ERISA attorney can help you negotiate a settlement with the insurance company.
 You must be aware of the tricks that the insurer may use to reduce the value of your claim.
 You can and should negotiate with the insurance company.
 Otherwise, you may end up leaving money on the table.
 Below are some questions that we often hear from clients about ERISA long-term disability settlements.
-Contact a long term disability attorney for a free consultation today.
+Contact a long term disability attorney for a Free Denial Review today.

 What are my disability benefits worth?